Simizfo/WSATools/README.md

 ## Source code availability

 I'm someone that enjoys having open source software on his computer, so I understand every single one of you asking for the source code.
-Right now the code is a spaghetti mess, so please be patient while I refactor everything, it will be available as soon as possible!
+I've seen a lot of cases of apps stolen from Github and republished on the Microsoft Store without permission, so I'll avoid making it public for now.
+I'll reconsider this at some point of this software's life.

 ## What's next for WSATools?
 Check out the [projects page!](https://github.com/Simizfo/WSATools/projects)

+## Support me and the app development
+If you like my work on WSATools, and you want to support me and the app development, I'd be really grateful.
+I'm a student, and I work on it on my free time.
+Feel free to make a donation on my [paypal.me page](https://paypal.me/simizfo) or from inside the app, where I've put a little box at the end of the settings page (coming with version 0.2.0)

+Thanks!

 ## Thanks to